-And even though we may feel helpless, and think that the only way our kids will learn how to do that is with a therapist, we are not helpless, and we can directly influence our children and equip them to thrive emotionally in our culture.
+And even though we may feel helpless and think that the only way our kids will learn how to do that is with a therapist, we are not helpless, and we can directly influence our children and equip them to thrive emotionally in our culture.

 Not to say that your child shouldn’t have a therapist or counselor.

 Parenting also includes accepting that you won’t always have the answers — and that’s okay.
-What’s important is that you do your best to research, understand, and apply everything you can to better identify with your children, and give them the tools to work through their emotions.
+What’s important is that you do your best to research, understand, and apply everything you can to better identify with your children and give them the tools to work through their emotions.

-Also check out – Emotionally Healthy Children Have Parents Who Do These 7 Things
+Also, check out – Emotionally Healthy Children Have Parents Who Do These 7 Things

-Say, "Oh man, I’m so sorry you’re going through that.
+You could say, “Oh man, I’m so sorry you’re going through that.
 I am here for you.
 I love you.
 Would you like to know what I would do in this situation?”

 Check out my life journals for kids – an interactive and creative way for your child to learn how to better navigate their emotions.

-So many times, my 8 yo asks me this question.
-I’ve observed that if I ask it first, his world lights up and he is SO excited that I thought of it first.
-Asking your kids questions they ask you, show that you identify WITH them and want to take the initiative.
+So many times, my older son has asked me the question, “What do you want to do with me today?
+I’ve observed that if I ask it first, his face lights up, and he is SO excited that I thought of it first.
+Asking your kids questions they ask you often shows that you identify WITH them and want to take the initiative.

 Even if it’s 15 minutes of intentional time doing something they love, it will mean the world to them.
-If you can’t do 15 minutes of intentional time with your child daily, then I would suggest you move things around and find the time.
+If you can’t do 15 minutes of intentional time with your child daily, I suggest you move things around and find the time.